 "I must admit, I didn't even see the puck," Redmond says of his 50th, a deflection of a shot by defenseman Gary Bergman.
 "I just saw the goalie look behind him and I knew I must have got it."

 1938: The New York Americans defeat the Rangers 3-2 in the third and deciding game of their Stanley Cup Quarterfinal series at Madison Square Garden.
 Lorne Carr scores the winning goal 40 seconds into the fourth overtime.

-1974: The Boston Bruins become the first team in NHL history to win 50 or more games in four straight seasons when they defeat the Rangers 3-2 at Madison Square Garden.
+1974: The Boston Bruins become the first team in NHL history to win at least 50 games in four straight seasons when they defeat the Rangers 3-2 at Madison Square Garden.

-1980: Boston's Ray Bourque sets an NHL record for rookie defensemen with his 61st point of the season in a 7-1 win against the St. Louis Blues at Boston Garden.
+1980: Ray Bourque sets an NHL record for rookie defensemen with his 61st point of the season in the Bruins' 7-1 win against the St. Louis Blues at Boston Garden.
 The record will be broken the following season when Larry Murphy scores 76 points for the Los Angeles Kings.

 1990: The Rangers defeat the Quebec Nordiques 7-4 at Le Colisee to clinch first place in their division for the first time since the 1941-42 season, when they finish first in a seven-team NHL.
 The Rangers enter the third period trailing 4-2 but score five unanswered goals for the win.
 New York's lineup that night includes nine rookies.

 1993: Sherry Ross becomes the first woman to do play-by-play of an NHL game.
 Ross handles the first period of the New Jersey Devils' 5-2 win against the Washington Capitals when announcer Gary Thorne is late arriving because of a flight delay.